Federal Student Aid Programs

 In addition to tuition and fees, federal student loans may be utilized to cover reasonable cost of living expenses.

 - The first step in applying for Federal Student Aid is to file the Free Application for Federal Student Aid (FAFSA).
 This can be done online at www.studentloans.gov anytime after January 1st.
 If you want to be considered for an MSPP grant or Scholarship, you must file before our priority date of March 1st.
-After this priority date, scholarships and grants will be awarded pending availability of funds.
+Need-based scholarships will be awarded pending availability of funds.
+Videos:

 - If you are a first time borrower at MSPP, you are required to complete an on-line self-paced “Entrance Loan Counseling” exercise that is designed to help you successfully manage the repayment of your loans.
 This can be accomplished online at www.studentloans.gov.